mei-shred/vest-investor-memo.github.io/index.md

 15. [Demo](#demo)

 ## Problem
 Indian HENRY (High Earner, Not Rich Yet) investors lack access to sophisticated, personalized investment strategies.
-They want to create personal alpha based on unique market insights while maintaining the stability and diveristy of indices, but without paying high fees for professional management (2.5% upto 5% if including expense ratios).
+They want to create personal alpha based on unique market insights while maintaining the stability and diversity of indices, but without paying high fees for professional management (2.5% upto 5% if including expense ratios).

 ## Solution
 VEST combines direct indexing, AI-powered customization, and fractional investing to enable retail investors to create and manage personalized portfolios like hedge funds.